 Few stories typified the trend towards purpose-driven shareholder proposals in 2022 than Carl Icahn’s unsuccessful attempt to force McDonald’s to improve its treatment of pigs.
 When one of the world’s most feared activist investors, and the man said to be the inspiration for the character of Gordon Gekko in the film ‘Wall Street’, believes it to be his responsibility to “help rectify glaring injustices” it is probably no exaggeration to suggest that we are in a new era.
 Proxy season is increasingly defined as much by corporate purpose as it is by corporate profit.

 Reflecting this change, in the second quarter of 2022 alone, Walter Scott’s Investment Stewardship Committee considered more shareholder proposals than in the whole of 2021.
 In many ways, we welcome this increased level of shareholder scrutiny; an engaged shareholder base has a valuable role to play in holding management to account and protecting shareholder interests.
-Too often, however, what can appear a reasonable objective on paper fails to withstand closer inspection, particularly in this era of impact investing and politically motivated shareholder activism.
+Too often, however, what can appear a reasonable objective on paper fails to withstand closer inspection.
 Nuance is not always much in evidence and too often, a good understanding of the business in question is lacking.

 When considering a shareholder proposal, our starting point is simple: is the proposal in the best long-term interests of shareholders?
 Answering that question is not always quite as straightforward, however.
 Due consideration must be given to myriad factors.
 We will look at materiality and direction of travel.
 Is a company already making positive progress on the issue in question (by voting in favour do we risk making the perfect the enemy of the good)?
 While a proposal may be desirable, are there other more pressing matters on which management should be focusing (even the most well-run companies cannot do everything at once)?